mui/material-ui/examples/create-react-app-with-typescript/README.md

 ## The idea behind the example

 This example demonstrates how you can use [Create React App](https://github.com/facebookincubator/create-react-app) with [TypeScript](https://github.com/Microsoft/TypeScript).
+Additionally, it adds `@material-ui/core` and it's peer dependencies.